Sutto/barista/README.md

 # Barista #

+Barista is a set of tools to make using [CoffeeScript](http://jashkenas.github.com/coffee-script/) in Rails 3, Rails 2 and Rack applications easier.
+You can think of it as similar to [Compass]() but instead of for Sass, it's for CoffeeScript.

+Getting started is fairly simple - The short version for Rails 3 is simply:

+1. Add `gem 'barista', '~> 1.0'` to your Gemfile
+2. Run `bundle install`
+3. Run `rails generate barista:install`

+Place your CoffeeScript's in `app/coffeescripts` and Barista will automatically compile them on change into `public/javascripts`.

+As an added bonus, Barista also gives:

+* Automatic support for a `:coffeescript` filter in Haml (when Haml is loaded before barista) - Automatically converting inline CoffeeScript to JavaScript for you.
+* Where possible, support for `coffeescript_include_tag` and `coffeescript_tag`.
+* When possible, instead of pre-compiling in development and test modes, Barista will embed CoffeeScript in the page for you.
+* Support for Heroku via `therubyracer` and either pre-compiled JS or, optionally, a lightweight Rack app that generates on request.

+## General Information

-Barista is a rails plugin that transparently compiles CoffeeScript to JavaScript.
-When a `.coffee` file is changed and the page is refreshed, it delays sending the `.js` file until it's been regenerated from the newly modified CoffeeScript.
+Barista transparently compiles CoffeeScript to JavaScript - When a `.coffee` file is changed and the page is refreshed, it first regenerates all `.js` files whose `.coffee` sources have been recently changed.
 This way, you can refresh immediately after saving the `.coffee` file, and not worry about an old `.js` file being sent to the browser (as often happens when using `coffee --watch`).

-Barista supports using `therubyracer` when installed or, by default, the node.js version of CoffeeScript via the `coffee` executable.
+Barista supports using `therubyracer` when installed or, by default, using either the `node` executable or `jsc` (on OSX) to compile your scripts.
+There is no need for you to install the coffee script executable in node - having Node itself or any of the alternatives available is enough for you to get support.

-Barista is very, very similar to [bistro\_car](http://github.com/jnicklas/bistro_car) (infact, credit where credit is due - it shares similar code / is almost a fork).

-The main difference being, it lets you use coffee as you would javascript.
-Simply put, Write coffee and place it in `app/coffeescripts` and Barista will automatically serve it as if it was placed in `public/javascripts`
+## Alternative

+Barista started out as a very-closed alternative to [bistro\_car](http://github.com/jnicklas/bistro_car).
+Since then, it's evolved an awful lot.
+These days, Barista includes

 That is, `app/coffeescripts/demo.coffee` will work for `/javascripts/demo.js`.
 Even better (and more importantly for me), it provides `Barista.compile_all!` which takes all coffee files and compiles them into `public/javascripts`.